 There’s a lot of amazing content out there, especially delicious and often healthy recipes.
-Although I enjoy putting my own spin on these, often merging two or three recipes to find my ideal sweet spot, there are many that simply justify untouched honerable mentions.
+Although I enjoy putting my own spin on these, often merging two or three recipes to find my ideal sweet spot, there are many that simply justify untouched honourable mentions.
 See below for a list of those that I’ve chosen from around the web, that I will continue to add to, and feel free to mention any favourite of yours and I’ll add it if it works for me.

 Amelia’s – Raw vegan snickers

-This gorgeous recipe turned out better than I could of imagined.
+This gorgeous recipe turned out better than I could have imagined.
 I always loved snickers bars, maybe in part because a small amount of peanut made you feel like there was some positive nutritional value to it… But now I really can have my cake and eat it, somewhat guilt free.
 Don’t get me wrong though- these aren’t a low calorie alternative, they’re just a whole lot healthier than real snickers chocolate bars.

 For the full recipe, head over to Amelia’s blog at honeyitsplantbased, where, as the name suggests you can find a whole load more vegan recipes to check out.